nguyenhphilip/PITB/posts/13c-ironcross/index.md

 ### October 1st, 2017 - Day 25

 Dawn.
-A ridge of silhouettes and gray clouds against the dark expanse.
+A cast of silhouettes and gray clouds against the dark expanse.
 A string of headlamps clambering up a mountain.
 At the top, an iron cross.

 The autumnal air invigorates me, my legs are weightless.
 I pass several pilgrims on my way up.
 Shanti is up ahead.
 I reach him and he smiles at me.
 We climb through the dark together, delighting in the thrill of the ascent.
 The Spaniard and I are at home here in the highlands of Galicia.